flores-luis/randomNum/README.md

 ## Description

-This project will replicate a dictionary of pokemon (pokedex)
+This project is about generating a random number

 #### Technologies used

 - HTML